google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 [seaborn](https://seaborn.pydata.org/).
 Seaborn is built on top of Matplotlib and can produce eye-pleasing charts easily.

-In the lab you'll get to use both to create the types of charts that we've discussed in this lecture.
+In the lab you'll get to use both to create the types of charts we've discussed in this lecture.

 Image Details: